magantoine/EfficientActiveLearning/README.md

 - **Launch An Experiment**:
 Our code is really simple to use.
+You can produce a sample test AI-Crowd submission using our notebook [experiment](https://github.com/CS-433/ml-project-2-apma_ai/blob/main/experiment.ipynb).

     1) Specify your arguments in the **Parameters** section.
 Here is an example of use.
         ```python